humminghomes/interview-questions/README.md

 2. Create a zip file of the practice problem
 3. Email candidate
 4. Have them open up on their own laptop and let them code in front of you
+5. After they finish, tell them to zip the file and send back to us

 ### Types of interviews
 #### API Reference Exercise